What is the Force Continuum?October 17th, 2022

 There are several non-deadly weapons at the officer’s disposal:

 - Baton – a baton is usually made from hardwood or composite material.
 It can be used to strike an individual sufficiently to allow the officer to undertake an arrest.

 - Pepper spray – pepper spray is used to paralyze a suspect.
-Pepper spray works by introducing a highly irritant substance to both the eyes and upper respiratory tract, leading to tearing, burning sensation and a reduced ability to breathe.
+Pepper spray works by introducing an irritant to both the eyes and upper respiratory tract.
+This can lead to tearing up, burning sensation of the eyes and a reduced ability to breathe.

-- Taser – also known as a “conducted energy device” CED, the taser is an electrical means that affords officers the luxury of not needing to contact the suspect.
-A high voltage spark of up to 50,000 volts is applied to the suspect, ceasing motor movements and allowing officers to come in for the arrest.
+- Taser – also known as a “conducted energy device”, CED, the taser is an electrical means that affords officers the luxury of not needing to physically contact the suspect.
+A high voltage spark of up to 50,000 volts is applied to the suspect, ceasing motor movements.
+This allows officers to come in for the arrest.

-All three non-deadly weapons are important tools for the police officer, not just to defend themselves but also the wider public too.
+All three non-deadly weapons are important tools for the police officer, not just to defend themselves but also to defend the wider public, too.

 Level 5 – Lethal Force